Itinerant electron metamagnetism for lattices with van Hove density-of-states singularities near the Fermi level: Introduction

 On one hand, itinerant metamagnetic transition can occur in an electronic system where magnetism has an itinerant nature.
 On the other hand, for the occurrence of a metamagnetic transition, it is necessary that the electronic structure of the system has significant features of the DOS: the condition for the occurrence of metamagnetism is a positive DOS curvature (${d^{2}\rho}/{d\epsilon^2}>0$) at the Fermi level \cite{shimizu1982itinerant,levitin1988itinerant}.
 One of such mechanisms can be presence of van Hove singularities in the electronic spectrum \cite{2022:Igoshev:vHS_fcc}.
 Modern DFT calculation methods allow to calculate the density of states in the Kohn-Sham spectrum, which can be used as a starting point for further studies, including simple mean-field approaches or advanced approaches taking into account for magnetic fluctuations and correlation effects.

 The papers \cite{wysokinski2015criticalities,sandeman2003ferromagnetic,berridge2011role, yamase2023ferromagnetic} discuss the microscopic approach to the study of IEMM.
-In Ref.~\onlinecite{igoshev2023ferromagnetic} the onset of a~ferromagnetic ordering in the~non-degenerate Hubbard model on a face-centered cubic~(FCC) lattice within the framework of the functional renormalization group method is investigated; the hopping integral configuration was taken to provide a giant van Hove singularity in DOS.
+In Ref.~\onlinecite{igoshev2023ferromagnetic} the onset of a~ferromagnetic ordering in the~nondegenerate Hubbard model on a face-centered cubic~(FCC) lattice within the framework of the functional renormalization group method is investigated; the hopping integral configuration was taken to provide a giant van Hove singularity in DOS.
 In particular, it was shown that correlation effects can be taken into account for three-dimensional lattices in the framework of the Stoner theory by renormalizing the electron-electron interaction parameter $U$, which takes into account its screening in the partial-particle channel.
 Magnetic phase separation for FM-PM phase transition was considered within the Landau theory generated by giant vHS in FCC lattice~\cite{2024:Igoshev_MCE}.

 The aim of the present work is to study the metamagnetic phase transition in metals having van Hove singularities in the electronic spectrum.
+We will demonstrate that a crucial feature favoring IEMM is a large value of DOS curvature, which is just provided by one or two vHS.
 The following lattices are considered: (1)~a square lattice with an anisotropic spectrum (rectangular lattice) in the nearest-neighbor and next-nearest-neighbor approximation, where the transfer integrals between nearest neighbors depend on the bond direction, which provides a~pair of~DOS peaks and a region between them with large curvature; (2)~an orthorhombic lattice obtained from a rectangular lattice by adding a transfer along the $z$-axis, which leads to a change of the two-peak structure of DOS to two-plateau structure and preservation of the region with positive curvature $\rho(\varepsilon)$; (3) FCC lattice with small $\tau$ ($\tau=t/t'$, $t$~$(t')$ being nearest-neighbor (next-nearest-neighbor) hopping integral); (4) FCC lattice with $\tau$ in the vicinity of $-1/2$~($\tau = - 0.52$ and $ - 0.54$) has a DOS singularity in the form of van Hove plateau, corresponding to giant vHS (at $\tau = -1/2$), and a considerable DOS curvature~\cite{2022:Igoshev:vHS_fcc,2024:Igoshev_MCE,1998:Ulmke}.